tds333/simver/SimpleVersioning.rst

 at any time.
 The public API SHOULD NOT be considered stable.

-5. A pre-release version is indicated by appending one of the letters "a" for alpha release, "b" for beta release or "c" for a release canditato and a optional number to the version string.
+5. A pre-release version is indicated by appending one of the letters "dev" for development releases,
+"a" for alpha release,
+"b" for beta release or
+"rc" for a release candidate and a number to the version string.
-Ex.: 1.1.1.a.1, 1.0.1.b.2, 1.1.0.c.1, 1.2.c.1, 1.1.1.a
+Ex.: 1.1.1.dev.0, 1.1.1.a.1, 1.0.1.b.2, 1.1.0.rc.1, 1.2.rc.1
 The letters are converted to values for comparison as specified.
-"a" to -6, "b" to -5 and "c" to -4.
+"dev" to -4, "a" to -3, "b" to -2 and "rc" to -1.

 6. Precedence refers to how versions are compared to each other when ordered.
 Precedence MUST be calculated by separating the version into parts, normally major, minor, patch and additional pre release numbers.
-For comparison the first part of a version (up to a pre release indicator) is split up into a tuple and the number is converted to a positive integer.
+For comparison the first part of a version (up to a pre-release indicator) is split up into a tuple and the number is converted to a positive integer.
 Missing numbers are considered to be zero.
 Precedence is determined by the first difference when